 Dietetic Feeding Clinic and Joint Feeding Clinics

-Depending on the severity of the feeding difficulty and/or dysphagia, a child may need to be solely/additionally fed via a tube (aka. enterally-fed) directly into there stomach (PEG/PEJ) or through their nose (NG).
+Depending on the severity of the feeding difficulty and/or dysphagia, a child may need to be solely/additionally fed via a tube (aka. enterally-fed) directly into their stomach (PEG/PEJ) or through their nose (NG).
 If this is the case, a child may require sole/ joint input from a dietitian in order to make sure that they are able to receive enough nutrition and hydration in order to grow and develop healthily.

 Please see the below presentation which details what to expect in each of the feeding clinics: